TheGaBr0/PlayTimeManager/Tutorials/join_streak_rewards.md

   missed-joins: 1
 ```
 Then, re-enable it after the **new login window begins**.
 This ensures the plugin does not mistakenly treat the downtime as a missed login.

 ---

+## 🎁 Reward Configuration Overview

+Each reward is tied to a specific join count (or a range of counts).
+When a player reaches that number of joins in their current relative streak, the reward becomes available.

+You can configure:
+- The **range of required joins** (e.g., `5-5` for the 5th join, or `5-10` for a reward spread across days 5 to 10).
+- **Messages** shown to the player.
+- **Sounds** to play when the reward is triggered.
+- **Permissions** to grant.
+- **Commands** to execute (e.g., giving items or announcing a milestone).
+- An **item icon** for GUI display (which will appear in `/claimrewards` GUI as well).
+- A short **description** and detailed **reward-description**.

+Rewards setup can be done via the `/playtimejoinstreak` GUI directly in-game.

+---

+## 🗂️ Claiming & Managing Rewards

+Players can claim their earned rewards using the `/claimrewards` command, which opens a dedicated GUI that:
+- **Displays all claimable rewards**, both current and from previous streak cycles.
+- **Visually differentiates** between claimed, unclaimed, and pending rewards.
+- Allows **manual claiming**, unless auto-claim is enabled.

+Players with the `playtime.joinstreak.claim.automatic` permission will receive their rewards automatically.

+Unclaimed rewards from previous streak cycles must be claimed before the same reward can be obtained again.
+For example, if a player receives a reward at a 2-day streak but never claims it, and their streak resets after reaching day 30, they will **not** receive the 2-day reward again in the next cycle until the first one is claimed.

+Since the system is currently based on **looping streaks** — once a player completes all configured rewards, their relative streak resets to 1 and starts over.
+This enables smooth weekly or monthly reward cycles with no manual configuration needed.

+---